Lazrius/DSLauncher/README.md

 in Visual Studio and running 'Build Solution'.

 The project requires and assumes you have access to a launcherconfig.xml file that comes with any installation of the Discovery mod.
-If you don't have an installation of the mod, grab it [here](https://discoverygc.com/forums/showthread.php?tid=126999)
+If you don't have an installation of the mod, grab it [here](https://discoverygc.com/forums/showthread.php?tid=126999).
+In addition, the launcher will crash if you don't have the game files within the directory.
+Place the executable within the root directory of a Discovery installation.

 # Contributing
 Create issues or pull requests to discuss.